U.S. probe sees shared blame in Pakistan air strike

 The incident has illustrated the challenges of cross-border communication and operations in remote areas along the rugged Afghanistan-Pakistan border.

-A U.S. defence official said it was still unclear why Pakistani forces opened fire on the U.S. helicopters.
+A U.S. defense official said it was still unclear why Pakistani forces opened fire on the U.S. helicopters.

 "That answer would have come more readily had the Pakistanis participated (in the investigation)," the official told Reuters, speaking on condition of anonymity.